🔼The name Caphtor: Summary

 Nouns כפר (kapar) and כפר (koper) mean village, but emphasize not the mere huddling together of folks, but rather any rudimentary social stratification that mimics the natural formation of eukaryotic cells, with cell walls, organelles and a nucleus that hosts the wisdom tradition.

 The problem with reading כפר into our name comes with the appearance of the dominant letter ת (taw), which is rarely inserted half-way a root.

 The renowned theologian Gesenius solved this by proposing that the name Caphtor could be seen as the superimposition of two three-letter roots, namely כפר (kapar) and כתר (katar), meaning to surround:

 Some other words of interest are: כף (kep), rock, or the much more applied כף (kap), outstretched hand or any item that resembles it, such as a cup or dish.
-The final part of the name bears strong resemblance to the word תור (tur), seek, spy out, and derivation תור (tor), dove.
+The final part of the name bears strong resemblance to the word תור (tur), to explore or survey, and derivation תור (tor), dove.

 For a meaning of the name Caphtor, NOBSE Study Bible Name List probably goes with the noun כפור that derives from verb כפר (kapar), meaning bowl (overlaid with leaf gold, perhaps?), and reads Cup, which completely misses the point.

 Jones' Dictionary of Old Testament Proper Names goes with the noun כפתור (kaptor), meaning knob or top of a pillar, and reads Crown, but that word derives from our name rather than that it explains it.